 The first thing you need to accept is: your memory sucks.
-If you have ever had things you want to do in life (for yourself or for others) chances are you can’t remember them all right now.
-That’s why most people don’t rely entirely on their own memory and have some sort of system to remind them what commitments they’ve made.
-I’ll explain my system and hopefully a bit about why it is the way it is.
+If you have tasks you want or need to do in life (for yourself or for others) chances are you can’t remember them all.
+That’s why organised people don’t rely on their own memory and instead have a system to track their commitments.
+In this post I’ll explain my system and why it is the way it is.

-Firstly, when someone asks me to do something I immediately write it down in my iPhone or MacBook’s Notes app.
+Firstly, when someone asks me to do something I immediately write it down in my Apple’s Notes app.
 This doesn’t have any mechanism for storing dates or times but just lets me enter text.
 This is good because it’s available and synced everywhere.
 If I have time (or when I next do) I then sort into lists based on topic matter.
-My long-running lists are: GitHub (my current employer), Homebrew (an open-source project I work on) and Random is a general (short) dump for other things.
-Every time I do work for GitHub, Homebrew or myself I look on the relevant list to see what I should do.
+Some of my long-running lists are: GitHub (my current employer), Open Source (encompassing Homebrew and open-source projects I work on) and Random (a short dump for other tasks).
+Every time I do work for GitHub, open-source or myself I look on the relevant location to see what I should do.

-When there’s something that’s a bit more structured with a time or date attached to it I put it into either the Reminders or Calendar apps.
-Reminders gets anything that needs done on a certain date or repeatedly but doesn’t require me to go anywhere.
-Calendar is generally when I need to go somewhere or it’s e.g. an online meeting that has a specific start and end time.
-These apps will pop up alerts on my iPhone and MacBook with a noise or vibration so I actually remember them.
+When there’s a task with a time or date I put it into either Apple’s Reminders or Calendar app.
+Reminders gets anything that needs done on a particular date or repeatedly but doesn’t require me to go anywhere.
+Calendar is generally when I need to go somewhere or if it’s e.g. an online meeting that has a specific start and end time.
+These apps will pop up alerts on my Apple devices with a noise or vibration so I actually remember them.

-If you have any familiarity with Getting Things Done then the above may seem vaguely familiar.
-Although I tried to follow it strictly in the past I simply found the structure was overkill for what I need to do because I tend to keep my various TODO lists short enough that I can quickly scan and mentally prioritise them daily.
+If you have any familiarity with Getting Things Done then some of the above may seem familiar.
+I tried to follow it strictly in the past but found the structure overkill for me personally.
+I tend to keep my various TODO lists short enough that I can quickly scan and mentally prioritise them daily.

 So far it’s relatively straightforward but I’ve omitted the most common productivity nightmare: email.
 I’ve heard the main problem with email being that it’s basically a TODO list that anyone can add to at any time.
 This is a problem.

 You probably get a bunch of email that you expect.
-Someone commented on your Facebook post.
+Someone commented on your GitHub issue.
 Your company’s weekly newsletter got sent round.
 That person in your office who sends you only junk.
 These all patterns and patterns are good because a computer can handle them trivially for us.
-What I do is set up filters (in Gmail, iCloud, Outlook, etc.) which sorts each type of email into a folder (e.g. label and archive in Gmail).
-My long-running personal email folders are Bills, Church, Politics (petitions and newsletters), Social (all social media notifications) and Software (anything with open-source software outside of work e.g. GitHub notifications).
+What I do is set up filters (in Gmail, iCloud, Outlook, etc.) which sorts each type of email into a folder (“label and archive” in Gmail).
+My long-running personal email folders are Bills, GitHub, News, Social (all social media notifications) and Software.
 This immediately let’s me prioritise these groups.
-Anything in these folders is not urgent during work time.
-If I’m emailed randomly by e.g. my dog that may be urgent and it’s not expected to it ends up in the inbox instead of a folder.
-I have a separate but similar system for work email too following the same principles.
+Anything in these folders is never urgent during work time.
+If I’m emailed by someone I didn’t expect (e.g. my dog) it may be urgent so it ends up in the inbox instead of a folder.

 It’s important to ask yourself when you get a new email: was this expected, somewhat urgent/important or even desirable?
 If not, filter it into a folder, unsubscribe from the mailing list, tweak your social media notifications or setup a filter to just automatically mark it as read and archive/delete it.
 Stop wasting your time repeatedly ignoring the same emails.